qmk/qmk_firmware/keyboards/s60-x/keymaps/ansi_qwertz/readme.md

 ###Languages

 The US-International Layout is currently required for the support of non-english languages.
-This keymap swaps Y and Z to provide the familiar QWERTZ position for characters.
+This keymap swaps Y and Z to provide the familiar QWERTZ position for characters when using that layout.
-All diacritic characters are input by either holding the Spacebar or the Fn key and pressing the corresponding key.
-For languages that aren't yet supported explicitly, one can also use AltGr to input the characters as intended by the US-Intl layout or the dead keys, if they're kept from being [revived](#Revive-Dead-Keys).
+All diacritic characters are input by either holding `Space` or `Fn` and pressing the corresponding key.
+For languages that aren't yet supported explicitly, one can also use AltGr to input the characters as intended by the US-Intl layout or the dead keys, if they're kept from being [revived](readme.md#Revive-Dead-Keys).

 The illustration below shows the "US International" layout available in the Language settings of Windows, Linux and Mac OS.